vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH.md

 a very limited nature; " " In kalpas or ages when satva is pre. dominant, Hari's glory becomes great and, only in them, those who have successfully practised yoga in accordance with the sāstras will attain the supreme goal."
 Therefore, from these other deities, mokṣa cannot be attained even after a length of time.
 From the Lord of all, on the other hand, a man obtains unsurpassed wealth and the like, even as Brahma attained his high position after wor® shipping Viṣṇu for crores of thousands of yugas; and afterwards, like the man who bathes in the Ganga for physical refreshment and thereby obtains purification also from all his sins, he gets inci dentally freedom from sins; his rajas apd tamas decline and his satuam becomes dominant and, in course of time, he will attain mokṣa like Janaka, Ambarisha, Kekaya and others.
 But there is delay in such cases as may be seen in the following passages : "At the 48A end of many virtuous lives, the man attains spiritual wisdom and seeks my proteotion” and again, " Those who have attained success in crores of births will at length become well established here."
 "Those who have, in many thousands of lives, become purified of their sins by penance, meditation and yoga (samadhi) will acquire devotion to Kr̥ṣṇa," When the desire for mokṣa has become ardent and when the man practiges 80 upāya which is within his power, there will be no delay in the attainment of mokṣa, for He has declared : "To those who have fixed their minds on me - to them I become the redeemer and save them quickly out of the sea of samsāra".
 To him who adopts prapatti as the independent means, there is neither delay nor absence of delay, except in accordance with his own desire These distinctions will be accepted by all who have regard for the pramānas and they have their effect by the will of Īśvara which cannot be questioned, for has it not been said, " The lordship of Īśvara is absolutely independent and brooks no questioning ?"
 To

-47. Matsya Purana: 290-16 48.
-Mahabharata: Kundadhara
+47. Matsya Purāṇa: 290-16 48.
+Mahābhārata: Kundadhara

 Upakhyanam 48A Bhagavad Gita: 7-19

 49. Poushkara Sambita 50. pañcaratram 51.
 Bhagavad Gita: 12-7 52.
-Vaikuntasthavam: 5582 OB APTER
+Vaikuṇṭhasthavam: 5582 OB APTER

 those who do not clearly vaderstand these principles in this way, the worship of other deities is prescribed in such passages as the following: "They may "be worshipped by men other than those who have discriminating intelligence,"